 As for the business of wealth management for customers, the Bank formulated corresponding management systems and business management procedures from the asset end and liability end respectively, and conducted business within the risk limits established by senior management.
 The wealth management investment business has been incorporated into the unified credit system of the Bank, and the investment business is submitted to the authorized person or authority for approval.
 The Bank implemented a list management system for partners in the wealth management investment business and conducted regular tracking evaluations.
-The Bank regularly conducted stress tests on wealth management products to calculate the risk of wealth management products under different pressure scenarios and strengthen the risk management of wealth management assets and liabilities.
-The Bank regularly disclosed the operation of wealth management products on its official website to fully disclose the information, investment targets of funds, the net value of products, the liquidity risk analysis of the investment portfolios and other information of wealth management products to the investors.
-During the Reporting Period, the Bank's wealth management business had no risks and legal proceedings.
+The Bank regularly conducted stress tests on wealth management products to calculate the risk of wealth management products under different pressure scenarios and strengthen the risk management of wealth management products on its official website to fully disclose the information, investment targets of funds, the net value of products, the liquidity risk analysis of the investment portfolios and other information of wealth management business had no risks and legal proceedings.